 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price of our common stock is \$17.00 per share.
-We have been approved to list our common stock on the Nasdaq Global Select Market under the symbol "EVCM."
+The initial public offering price of our common stock is expected to be between \$16.00 and \$18.00 per share.
+We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "EVCM."